ciprianhirlea/hush-old/wp-content/plugins/simple-twitter-tweets/README.txt

 == Screenshots ==

-1. Go to https://dev.twitter.com and Sign In
+1. Go to https://apps.twitter.com and Sign In
-2. Top right, hover your name/icon, go to My Application
-3. Create a new Application
+2. Create a new Application
-4. Fill a name for your App, a description (this is for you) and your website address (URL)
+3. Fill a name for your App, a description (this is for you) and your website address (URL)
-5. Click "Create my access token"
+4. Click "Create my access token"
-6. If you've already installed in the "Simple Twitter Tweets" plugin go to Appearance->Widgets (otherwise install it first then go here)
+5. If you've already installed in the "Simple Twitter Tweets" plugin go to Appearance->Widgets (otherwise install it first then go here)
-7. Drag the "Simple Twitter Tweets" widget your widget area of choice
+6. Drag the "Simple Twitter Tweets" widget your widget area of choice
-8. Fill in the widget options and correlating Twitter Application OAuth requirements, just copy and paste
+7. Fill in the widget options and correlating Twitter Application OAuth requirements, just copy and paste
-9. New options for "Twitter Follow Button" and what elements to display
+8. New options for "Twitter Follow Button" and what elements to display
-10. Style how you like, "Your Tweets your way"
+9. Style how you like, "Your Tweets your way"

 == Changelog ==
+= 4.4 =
+* [Fixed] Cleanup - variable definition errors
+* [Fixed] Cleanup - oAuth port definition error
+* [Fixed] i18n localisation couple missing textdomain references (props: alysko)

+= 4.3 =
+* [Added] Load Plugin Text Domain.
+Now loads the language files.
+* [Updated] Made the permalink on the list item (Cheers Brian)
+* [Updated] Fixed Typo

+= 4.2 =
+* [Updated] All 4.1 updates and version number updated

+= 4.1 =
+* [Enhanced] Widget Admin Javascript - Enhanced user experience while completing settings and options
+* [Updated] Optimised widget admin javascript and cleaned
+* [Added] Div for follow button alignment control - Props Brian Henry
+* [Added] Permalink screen name, prevent issues with spaces - thx to Brian
+* [Added] Link widget title to Twitter account.Widget admin option added for control - thx to Brian
+* [Added] Span to mimic line break and emphasis using CSS, cleaner - thx again Brian

+= 4.0 =
+* [Added] Multiple Widget ready - you can now use multiple versions in widget ready areas as requested
+* [Added] Internationalisation (i18n) - Ready for impending WP [theme and plugin] Language packs.
+All interface text marked up ready for translations
+* [Fixed] Redeclared Function Error Fixed

+= 3.3 =
+* [Fixed] PHP deprecated functions (notice) added PHP 5 construction references

+= 3.2 =
+* [Added] SSL reference for avatar (profile pic) images for secure pages
+* [Added] Check for data retrieval, handles foreach warning (bullet proof old bug)
+* [Added] Defined 'ago' so when not used handles warning
+* [Added] Clean inputs no whitespace issue
+* [Updated] URL for Twitter apps creation updated (as it was moved)

+= 3.1 =
+* [Fixed] Serialization error fixed - changed base_64 fix for 4-byte emoji strip

+= 3.0 =
+* [Fixed] Class conflict error - check for use before including
+* [Fixed] Emoji error (presented as for each error) 4-byte emoji issue
+* [Fixed] Word break (letter break on certain browsers) - moved so break on links only to ensure long URLs don't break display

 = 2.1 =
 * [Updated] Intents was on by default before selected (but not saved) - now off on initialisation and user selection to turn on required